-If you wanted to go with a 100% natural option you could consider Milk Paint.
-Milk Paint is essentially odorless and it’s the only paint that is made from all-natural ingredients.
+If you wanted to go with a 100% natural option you should consider Milk Paint.
+Milk Paint is essentially odorless and it’s the only paint that is made from 100% natural ingredients.
 The only challenge is that it needs a very durable topcoat to be considered for use in the kitchen.

 Tung oil is a very durable oil that can be used as the topcoat.
 Though it does change the color of the paint substantially.
 You can see photos of what that looks like here.

 If you are extremely chemically sensitive or are dedicated to a totally natural option you could consider this combo.
 Check out this photo of cabinets painted with Milk Paint for inspo, though in this case they top coated it with conversation varnish (which is not exactly non-toxic).

 6. Linseed Oil Paint

 Another completely natural option is a linseed oil-based paint (with no solvent).
-Earth and Flax and Allback are two brands that you can buy in North America.
+AFM Naturals, Earth and Flax, and Allback are brands that you can buy in North America.

 Since cabinetry can be a combination of wood types (often plywood and hardwood fronts for example) a shellac primer can be helpful to create a consistent substrate for the paint, it will hide the differences between the different materials.